bsengine - A derivative option pricing backend

 options are:

--h show help -v compute priced volatility
+-h show help -v compute implied volatility

 -r show release -p compute fair price

--v arguments are (in correct order): -p arguments are (in correct order):
+-v arguments (in order): -p arguments (in order):

 -1st Call/Put flag [c/p] -1st Call/Put flag [c/p]